Caspian Sea

-The Caspian Sea is the world's largest inland body of water, described as the world's largest lake and usually referred to as a full-fledged sea.
+The Caspian Sea is the world's largest inland body of water, also described as the world's largest lake and usually referred to as a full-fledged sea.
 An endorheic basin, it is situated in both Europe and Asia: east of the Caucasus, west of the broad steppe of Central Asia, south of the fertile plains of Southern Russia in Eastern Europe, and north of the mountainous Iranian Plateau.
-It covers a surface area of 371000 km2 (excluding the highly saline lagoon of Garabogazköl to its east), an area approximately equal to that of Japan, with a volume of 78200 km3.
+It covers a surface area of 371000 km2 (excluding the highly saline lagoon of Garabogazköl to its east), an area similar to Japan, with a volume of 78200 km3.
 It has a salinity of approximately 1.2% (12 g/L), about a third of the salinity of average seawater.
 It is bounded by Kazakhstan to the northeast, Russia to the northwest, Azerbaijan to the southwest, Iran to the south, and Turkmenistan to the southeast.
 The name of the Caspian Sea is derived from the ancient Iranic Caspi people.

 The lake stretches 1200 km from north to south, with an average width of 320 km.
 Its gross coverage is 386,400 km2 and the surface is about 27 m below sea level.
 Its main freshwater inflow, Europe's longest river, the Volga, enters at the shallow north end.
 Two deep basins form its central and southern zones.
 These lead to horizontal differences in temperature, salinity, and ecology.
 The seabed in the south reaches 1023 m below sea level, which is the third-lowest natural non-oceanic depression on Earth after Baikal and Tanganyika lakes.

-With a surface area of 371,000 km2, the Caspian Sea is nearly five times as big as Lake Superior (82,000 km2).
-The Caspian Sea is home to a wide range of species and is famous for its caviar and oil industries.
+The Caspian Sea is five times as big as Lake Superior and is home to a wide range of animal species.
+It is famous for its caviar and oil industries.
 Pollution from the oil industry and dams on rivers that drain into it have harmed its ecology.
 It is predicted that during the 21st century, the depth of the sea will decrease by 9–18 m (30–60 ft) due to global warming and the process of desertification, leading to an ecocide.